awsdocs/amazon-vpc-network-administrator-guide/doc_source/GenericConfigNoBGP.md

 + [A Detailed View of the Customer Gateway and an Example Configuration](#DetailedViewCustomerGateway6)
 + [How to Test the Customer Gateway Configuration](#TestingConfig6)

-If your customer gateway isn't one of the types discussed earlier in this guide, your integration team will provide you with generic information that you can use to configure your customer gateway\.
+If your customer gateway isn't one of the types discussed earlier in this guide, your integration team can provide you with generic information that you can use to configure your customer gateway\.
 This section contains an example of that information\.

 Two diagrams illustrate the example configuration\.
 The first diagram shows the high\-level layout of the customer gateway, and the second diagram shows details from the example configuration\.
 You should use the real configuration information that you receive from your integration team and apply it to your customer gateway\.

 ## A High\-Level View of the Customer Gateway<a name="HighLevelCustomerGateway6"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels: *Tunnel 1* and *Tunnel 2*\.
+The VPN connection consists of two separate tunnels: *Tunnel 1* and *Tunnel 2*\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Generic high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-generic-nobgp-diagram.png)

 ## A Detailed View of the Customer Gateway and an Example Configuration<a name="DetailedViewCustomerGateway6"></a>

-The diagram in this section illustrates an example generic customer gateway \(without BGP\)\.
-Following the diagram, there is a corresponding example of the configuration information your integration team should provide\.
-The example configuration contains a set of information for each of the tunnels that you must configure\.

-The diagram in this section illustrates a generic customer gateway that uses static routing for its VPN connection \(meaning that it does not support dynamic routing, or Border Gateway Protocol \(BGP\)\.
+The diagram in this section illustrates a generic customer gateway that uses static routing for its VPN connection\.
+It does not support dynamic routing, or Border Gateway Protocol \(BGP\)\.
 Following the diagram, there is a corresponding example of the configuration information your integration team should give you\.
 The example configuration contains a set of information for each of the two tunnels you must configure\.

 In addition, the example configuration refers to one item that you must provide:
 + *YOUR\_UPLINK\_ADDRESS*—The IP address for the Internet\-routable external interface on the customer gateway\.
 The address must be static, and may be behind a device performing network address translation \(NAT\)\.
 To ensure that NAT traversal \(NAT\-T\) can function, you must adjust your firewall rules to unblock UDP port 4500\.

 The example configuration includes several example values to help you understand how configuration works\.
 For example, we provide example values for the VPN connection ID \(vpn\-44a8938f\), virtual private gateway ID \(vgw\-8db04f81\), and the VGW IP addresses \(72\.21\.209\.\*, 169\.254\.255\.\*\)\.
-You'll replace these example values with the actual values from the configuration information that you receive\.
+Replace these example values with the actual values from the configuration information that you receive\.

 In the following diagram and example configuration, you must replace the items in red italics with values that apply to your particular configuration\.

 ![\[Generic detailed diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/detailed-generic-nobgp-diagram.png)

 **Important**
-The following configuration information is an example of what you can expect an integration team to provide \.
-Many of the values in the following example will be different from the actual configuration information that you receive\.
+The following configuration information is an example of what you can expect an integration team to provide\.
+Many of the values in the following example are different from the actual configuration information that you receive\.
 You must use the actual values and not the example values shown here, or your implementation will fail\.

 ```
 Amazon Web Services